 How to keep the joints healthy?

-Invest in a good joint supplement.
+- Invest in a good joint supplement.
 Chances are your dog isn’t getting the significant amount needed from the commercial food brand he’s eating.
-I recommend using something like the Agility Formula by Life’s Abundance.
+If you were raw feeding your canine friend from the start, the chances of joint disease creeping up are lower.
+But if you haven’t then I recommend using something like the Agility Formula by Life’s Abundance.

 5. Use Organic Household Products